openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>

-Depending on Repository, the token needs certain permission for public repository: `public_repo` scope for private repository: `repo` scope
+Depending on the Repository access scope, the token will need different permissions.
+For public repositories the scope are:

+* `public_repo` scope

+For private repositories:

+* The whole `repo` scope

 You will have to note the generated token somewhere, or otherwise you will have to recreate it.